whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Open https://dashboard.stage.wholetale.org/browse?uri=https%3A%2F%2Fdoi.org%2F10.5281%2Fzenodo.820575&name=Automotive%20Sensor%20Data
 1. Confirm Source Data URL and Title match above URL and "READ ONLY" is selected
 1. Select environment
-1. Select 'Create and Launch Tale'
+1. Select 'Create New Tale'
 1. Confirm dataset is mounted read-only, citation is as expected, zipfile is not extracted

 The register tests the following cases.